hotpeppersec/cloudlab/docs/_source/python.rst

 Requirements File
 *****************

-We will make use of a requirements file under `python\requirements.txt` so we can manage the required Python modules needed to build and run the Python portions of our project.
+We will make use of a requirements file under `python/requirements.txt` so we can manage the required Python modules needed to build and run the Python portions of our project.